-- Complete all testing requirements - DIBELS, diagnostic testing, and interim assessments (MAP), Kindergarten screener, STAR, Reading Fluency(k-3) - Work daily in the curriculum as assigned on the daily plan in the OLS - Log attendance daily (32 1⁄2 hours per week) - Submit work samples to teacher - Attend and participate in class connect sessions - Participate in conferences and calls - Complete assignments in STRIDE
+- Complete all testing requirements - Diagnostic testing, and interim benchmark assessments, Kindergarten screeners, numeracy and literacy assessments - Work daily in the curriculum as assigned on the daily plan in the OLS - Submit work samples to teacher - Attend and participate in class connect sessions - Participate in conferences and calls - Complete all required assignments - New Families will receive orientation from an onboarding advisor after they are enrolled.
+As a part of the enrollment process it is important that ALDCA students and their learning coaches review this acknowledgement of expectation document (see appendix) in its entirety.
+This document includes important information that is connected to the ultimate success of your ALDCA student.